park-sangbeom/park-sangbeom.github.io/_pages/about.md

 My research goal is to enable robots to tackle complex and challenging tasks what humans do daily in a scalable way.
 To this end, I'm interested in the area of generalizable AI, with a fcous on reinforcement learning and generative models.

 Previously, I completed my B.S. in Electrical Engineering with a minor in Intelligent Robot Engineering at [Dongguk University](https://www.dongguk.edu/).
-My previous internship includes working on safe skill learning for legged robots and large vision-language models for robots in [NAVERLABS](https://www.naverlabs.com/)
+My previous internship includes working on safe skill learning for legged robots and large vision-language models for robots in [NAVER LABS](https://www.naverlabs.com/)